top of page

 • 6.1) Thursday

 No refunds are available after 12pm on the Thursday immediately preceding a trip.
 Individuals who can no longer attend a trip and wish to be refunded must have contacted the leader of their trip by this time and expressly withdrawn from attending and asked for a refund.
+This date can be adjusted by the organiser for bigger / more expensive trips.

 At their discretion, the Treasurers can elect to give a refund to an individual after this date if their withdrawal was a matter of unavoidable personal circumstance, bereavement etc.